What is a private investigator?

 Typical work hours

 Many private investigators work the standard business hours.
 It is relatively common to have some variation depending on what information they are tracking down.
-Like law enforcement, some information is better gathered in the evenings or on weekends, so private investigators may work odd hours to get the job done.
+Like law enforcement, some information is better gathered in the evenings or on weekends, so private investigators may work odd hours to finish the job.

 - Colorado – $85,160